 All too often, patients facing serious illness or injury feel isolated and powerless.
 Patients who participate in clinical trials may feel this emotion more strongly than others, especially if their treatment options are limited.
 Education is a cornerstone of helping patients regain their confidence and feel in control; to make medical decisions for themselves, in close collaboration with their doctors.

-Panopto is an end-to-end video content management system that empowers groups to record, edit, and share video in a secure computing environment.
+Panopto is an end-to-end video platform that empowers groups to record, edit, and share video in a secure computing environment.
 For patients, Panopto gives them the ability to watch content from anywhere and on any device, whether its the iPad at their hospital bedside or their computer at home.

-For more about how leading healthcare providers are using Panopto to support patients, train their staff, and establish thought leadership, check out our white paper: A Premium on Expertise: How Today’s Healthcare Providers Are Using Video.
+For more about how leading healthcare providers are using Panopto to support patients, train their staff, and establish thought leadership, download our free white paper: A Premium on Expertise: How Today’s Healthcare Providers Are Using Video.